VirgilSecurity/awesome-virgil/docs/cli/v3.0/virgil-card-search.rst

     .. default-role:: cli:value

     * for :term:`confirmed Virgil Card` with an identity type of 'email' the :term:`identity` must be a valid email;

     * for :term:`segregated Virgil Card` the identity can be any value.

      Multiple identitites can be used for the Virgil Cards search.

     .. default-role::

 .. option:: -t <arg>, --identity-type=<arg>

-.. cli:positional:: <identity-type-arg>
+.. cli:positional:: <identity-type>

     Specifies the :term:`identity-type` of a Virgil Cards to be found.

     .. default-role:: cli:value

     * for confirmed Virgil Card the identity-type must be `email`;

     * for segregated Virgil Card the identity-type can be any value.

     If omitted, `email` is used.

     .. default-role::

 .. option:: -s <scope>, --scope=<scope>

     Specifies the :term:`scope` to perform search on.

     .. cli:argument:: <scope>

     .. default-role:: cli:value

     * for :term:`global Virgil Card` the scope must be `global`;
     * for :term:`application Virgil Card` the scope must be `application`.

     If omitted, `application` is used.

     .. default-role::

 .. option:: -V, --VERBOSE

     Shows the detailed information.